jcstaudt/documentation/README.md

 # Olimex documentation

+**Build Version**: `mkdocs, version 0.15.3`
+**Known bugs**: hidden pages (i.e. pages not included in nav/pages within mkdocs.yml) are not rendered, breaking hyperlinks

 ## Overview

 Documentation is written in markdown and stored in the `docs/` subfolder.
-Images should be placed in `docs/images`.
+Product-specific documentation should be placed in `docs/products` with associated images in `docs/products/<hardware|software>/images`.
+Common images should reside in `docs/images`.

 Official output is https://docs.olimex.com.